How to submit your electronic artwork

 If the preferred submission method for the journal is email, you should supply the files via a File Transfer Protocol (FTP) site such as DropBox or ZendTo, preferably compressed as a .zip file.
 Check your chosen journal’s instructions for authors page for information on the preferred submission method.

 Half-tones, scans, photographs and transparencies won’t normally be reproduced in color unless agreed by the journal editor.
-All images and figures will be reproduced in black and white in the printed journal, but in color in the online journal.
+All images and figures will be reproduced in black and white in the printed journal, but in color in the online journal free of charge.

 Some journals offer a limited number of free color pages within the annual page allowance.
 Authors should restrict their use of color to situations where it is necessary on scientific, and not merely cosmetic grounds.
 If there is no free color allowance, authors may be given the option to pay color printing charges.
 Any use of color in print will be at the editor’s discretion.
 The journal’s instructions for authors page will confirm if there is a free color allowance or not.